Building Column

 The International Students and Scholars Office staff will then review your application for eligibility.
 If you are eligible, update your SEVIS record to authorize your CPT, print a new SEVIS I-20 form indicating the approved employment and give it to you.
 Your employer will need to see this authorization along with your passport and I-94 form to put you on the payroll.
 You may engage in CPT only after your SEVIS record has been updated by an ISSO adviser to reflect CPT authorization and a SEVIS I-20 has been printed, indicating the approved CPT.
 The endorsement will indicate the precise details of the authorized training, including the name and location of the employer, the specific dates of the training period, and whether it is full-time or part-time.

-We encourage you to contact ISSO at [email protected] if you still have questions.
+We encourage you to contact ISSO at [email protected] if you still have questions or make a virtual or in person appointment to check in with them by clicking here.

 How to apply for Academic Training (AT)